sideeqhammed/alx-airbnb-database/normalization.md

 delete: deleting some data causes some other data to be lost

 ### First Normal Form (1NF)
-First normal form (1NF) is the simplest level of normalization.
-It involves ensuring that each table in the database has a primary key and that each column in the table contains atomic values.
+Atable is in 1NF if:
-In other words, **each row in the table should have a unique identifier, and each value in the table should be indivisible**.
+- Each row in the table should have a unique identifier
+- Each value in the table is indivisible.
+- All entries in a column are of the same type.

 ### Second Normal Form (2NF)
-Second normal form (2NF) builds on the foundation of 1NF and involves ensuring that each non-key column in a table is dependent on the primary key.
+Second normal form (2NF) builds on the foundation of 1NF a table is in 2NF if: and involves ensuring that each non-key column in a table is dependent on the primary key.
+- The ta
-In other words, **there should be no partial dependencies in the table**.
+- **there should be no partial dependencies in the table**.

 ### Third Normal Form (3NF)
 Third normal form (3NF) builds on the foundation of 2NF and involves ensuring that each non-key column in a table is not transitively dependent on the primary key.